 Dr. Graff relocated to Canandaigua, NY in 1997 following completion of her residency.
-She was employed by Thompson Health, providing primary care including obstetrics at the Honeoye Family Practice, for nine years before deciding to open her own practice in Canandaigua in 2006.
+She was employed by Thompson Health, providing primary care including obstetrics at the Honeoye Family Practice, for nine years before deciding to open a private medical practice in Canandaigua in 2006.

 After learning about the impressive health benefits of a whole food plant-based, she personally adopted this way of eating and has been teaching it to her patients ever since.
-She has partnered with J. Morris Hicks, the creator of the 4Leaf program and author of Healthy Eating, Healthy World to further develop tools for educating patients.
+She partnered with J. Morris Hicks, the creator of the 4Leaf program, to write the 4Leaf Guide to Vibrant Health in 2015 and to further develop tools for educating patients.
 You can learn more about her personal journey here.

-Dr. Graff is a member of the American College of Lifestyle Medicine and holds a Certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies and eCornell.
+Dr. Graff is a member of the American College of Lifestyle Medicine and was among the first cohort to become board certified in Lifestyle Medicine in 2018.
+She holds a Certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies and eCornell.
 She remains board certified in Family Medicine and a member of the American Academy of Family Practice.
-In addition to caring for patients and running her primary care office, she is the Chief Medical Officer of 4Leaf Global.
+In addition to caring for her patients, she serves as Chief Medical Officer of 4Leaf Global.

-She has two children—David, age 16, adopted from Vietnam, and Erica, age 13, adopted from South Korea.
-Dr. Graff organizes and swims in the annual Canandaigua Lake Swim to benefit hospice care.
-This one mile swim across the width of Canandaigua Lake was started in 2000 in memory of her dear friend and mentor, Dr. David Reed.
-To date it has raised over $160,000.
+She has two children—David, age 20, adopted from Vietnam, and Erica, age 17, adopted from South Korea.
+Dr. Graff helped organize the annual Canandaigua Lake Swim in 2000 in memory of her dear friend and mentor, Dr. David Reed.
+Over the past two decades, it has raised over $200,000 for hospice services.

 When not in the office, she is likely to be found at the farmer’s market or in the produce department at Wegmans, walking around Canandaigua with her ridiculously adorable dog, Bailey, at yoga, or on a cross-country ski path.